Additional Installation Information

 Create a Cisco ISE Virtual Machine on Hyper-V

-This section describes how to create a new virtual machine, map the ISO image from the local disk to the virtual CD/DVD drive, edit the CPU settings, and install Cisco ISE on Hyper-V.
+This section explains how to create a new virtual machine, map the ISO image, edit CPU settings, and install Cisco ISE on Hyper-V.

 Note

-Cisco ISE does not support the use of Multipath I/O (MPIO).
-Hence, the installation will fail if you are using MPIO for the VM.
+Cisco ISE does not support Multipath I/O (MPIO).
+If you use MPIO for the VM, installation will fail.

 Before you begin

-Download the Cisco ISE ISO image from cisco.com to your local system.
+Download the Cisco ISE ISO image from cisco.com to your computer.

 Procedure